Listen to this article here

 Past Trials Inaccuracies (both ended in mistrials)

-- Kepler testified that he thought Jeremy had a gun in his waistband behind his back and reached for it.
+- Kepler testified that he thought Jeremey had a gun in his waistband behind his back and reached for it.

-Steve Kunzweiler’s closing argument in the second trial began with a five minute tribute to the the defendant, praising Jeremy Lake’s murderer.
+Steve Kunzweiler’s closing argument in the second trial began with a five-minute tribute to the defendant, praising Jeremey Lake’s murderer.

 It is apparent that Kunzweiler is not committed to convicting Kepler.
 On this third trial, the District Attorney needs to do his job of representing victims, not the police, and their blue wall of protection.